 In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us in the Superior Court of the State of California for the County of Los Angeles alleging violation of various California Corporations' Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
+The plaintiff is claiming unspecified damages.
 In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed an amended complaint in the Superior Court to add individual defendants, among other amendments.
-We have determined that there is not a reasonable possibility that a loss may be incurred.
+Currently the case is in the early stages, and we have determined that, as of this time, there is not a reasonable possibility that a loss may be incurred.